 Did they not know that dyslexic people are… well, dyslexic?

 - Why is it that when we want to focus on the road, we turn down the volume of the music on our radio?

 I mean, it’s not like we listen with our eyes so they are getting distracted, or see with our ears and turning down the music will help us look clearer.

-- If wild cats like to eat mice, why is there not a brand out there that makes mice flavored cat food?
+- If wild cats like to eat mice, can they start a mice catching company?

 It just sounds like a missed opportunity.

 - If Goofy and Pluto are both dogs, how come one of them stands on two feet and is erect, while the other walks on all fours?

 What is going on here, Disney?
 We demand answers!